AnuragGupta181/bhoomipath/README.md

 ## License

 This project is for demonstration purposes only.
-All Earthster branding and design elements are property of their respective owners.
+All BhoomiPath branding and design elements are property of their respective owners.